 Festivals of JalgaonAlmost all major festivals of India are celebrated with full enthusiasm in Jalgaon.
 Some of the most celebrated ones are;

-Ganesh Chaturthi: Ganesh Chaturthi a very important festival of Maharashtra state is one of the most awaited events in Jalgaon and is celebrated in the month of August-September.
+Ganesh Chaturthi: Ganesh Chaturthi a very important festival of Maharashtra is one of the most awaited events in Jalgaon and is celebrated in the month of August-September.
 It is celebrated with great passion.

 Diwali: One of the most important festivals celebrated by Hindus, it is celebrated in the month of October or November.
 Diwali in Jalgaon is celebrated with pomp and show.